jdavisclark/modlr/README.md

 modlr
 =====
 modlr is a database agnostic modeling framework for node.js (and the browser at some point). modlr lets you define model schemas very much like Mongoose.
-Schema definitions are extremely similar to Mongoose, but not quite the same.

 What modlr suports:
 - field types (String, Number, Array, Object, Boolean, Date)